 Select the Text tool \mathbf{T} (shortcut T) to switch to text mode and start typing.
 Enter a single character, a word, a sentence, or multiple lines of text.
 Copy and paste text to and from Edit View.
 Use all familiar text editing controls such as the arrow keys, the Edit menu, and macOS Application Services (Glyphs > Services).

-The current glyph is the one to the right of the cursor.
+In text mode, the current glyph is the one after the text cursor.